airalab/scale-embed/README.md

 - Optional allocator-based convenience API.
 - Fuzzing harness and sanitizer CI.
 - C++ wrappers, streaming writer callbacks.
-- A Rust (`parity-scale-codec`) reference fixture generator/verifier project (`tests/reference-rust/`), and a native Zephyr module (`zephyr/module.yml`, `Kconfig`).
-These were part of the original issue's milestone but require a Rust toolchain / Zephyr SDK that was not available in the environment this initial implementation was produced in.
-The C API and directory layout are designed so both can be added later without breaking changes.

 ## Buffer sizing & lifetime rules